 (as told by his father)

 When “Bradley” was an infant he suffered brain damage after going into a diabetic coma in his crib.
-By the time we discovered him, he had turned blue and was barely breathing.

 Eleven-year-old Oliver is still a “smarty pants,” says his mom Lorena with a smile, but the tornado he used to impersonate is long gone.
 Diagnosed several years ago with ADHD, he remains very active but isn’t “over the top” anymore when it comes to being distracted – and exasperating.